 25 years of experience in software development.
 Software group leader in Bio-Rad for a protein interactions measurement device.
 Holds a B.S.C. in computer science, B.A in management from Tel-Aviv University, and M.A. in Philosophy from the Haifa University.

 MD chief of the Department of Nephrology and Hypertension in Kaplan Medical Center, affiliated to the Hebrew University School of Medicine.
 He is the current President of the Israeli Society of Nephrology and Hypertension (ISNH).
 Dr. Chernin graduated from the Hebrew University School of Medicine in Jerusalem and subsequently received his clinical training at the Tel-Aviv Medical Center.
 He had a research fellowship period in the laboratory of Professor Friedhelm Hildebrandt in the University of Michigan, focusing on the field of monogenic proteinuric kidney diseases.
 His research interests encompass both the field of hereditary kidney diseases and the cardiovascular outcomes in CKD.

 Currently there are no updates in this pitch

-The financing rounds made through the ExitValley platform are in accordance with a model of statutory exemption from publishing a prospectus pursuant to sections 15A(A)(1) and 15A(A)(7) to the Israeli companies law - 1965.
-Under our model, the disclosure of detailed information on the company and information about the investment in each round of financing are limited to not more than 35 investors which are not qualified investors and the round of financing in not in the format of an offering arrangement ("רכז הצעה") as defined in the securities law
+The financing rounds, made through the ExitValley platform, are in accordance with a model of statutory exemption from publishing a prospectus pursuant to sections 15A(A)(1) and 15A(A)(7) of the Israeli Securities Law - 1968.
+Under this model, the disclosure of detailed information on the company and information about the investment in each round of financing are limited to not more than 35 investors, who are not qualified investors, and the round of financing is not in the format of an offering arrangement ("רכז הצעה"), as defined in the Securities Law.